LudoPinelli/comment-box.nvim/README.md

 Mainly designed for code comments, _comment-box_ can also be used to brighten up any kind of plain text files (_.txt_, _.md_, ...)!

+**NOT SUPPORTED**: Inline comments (at the end or middle of a line) are not supported at the moment.

 ## Prerequisite

 _Neovim_ 0.8+